 Increasingly school leaders have opted to purchase a Schools Week subscription for all of their staff.
-Our whole organisation subscription pricing is based on the number of pupils your organisation currently has.
-The process is simple for your staff, we issue you with a unique code and then your staff can subscribe to receive our weekly digital newspaper.
-Pricing starts from £150 per annum for Schools with up to 200 pupils and up to £400 per annum for schools with 1,000+ pupils.
+Our whole-organisation subscription pricing is based on the number of pupils your organisation currently has.
+The process is simple: we issue you with a unique code and then your staff can subscribe to receive our weekly digital newspaper.
+Pricing starts from £150 per annum for schools with up to 200 pupils and up to £400 per annum for schools with 1,000+ pupils.
 A separate pricing structure is available for MATs and groups.

 About Schools Week…

 Want to stay ahead of the crowd on schools news?
 Like to know what the education secretary is planning, or which school just got the best Ofsted ever?

 Or maybe you just really like in-depth, investigative education journalism, determined to get past the bluster and explain the facts?

 If so, then Schools Week is for you.
 (And anyone else like you!)

 News, investigations, expert columns, pick of the weeks’ blogs, book reviews, explainers of research and policy documents.